ilarischeinin/rasterpdf/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-`rasterpdf` is an R package to plot raster graphics inside PDF files.
-This is useful when one needs multipage documents, but the plots contain so many individual elements that use of vector graphics (as `grDevices::pdf()` does) results in inconveniently large file sizes.
+`rasterpdf` is an R package to plot raster graphics in PDF files.
+This can be useful when one needs multipage documents, but the plots contain so many individual elements that use of vector graphics (as `grDevices::pdf()` does) results in inconveniently large file sizes.
 Internally, `rasterpdf` plots each